aha-develop/figma/README.md

 It provides these contributions:

 - `Figma attribute` - Link a Figma design to a record in Aha! to see a live preview of the design.
+- `Figma panel` - Embed a Figma design in a note in Aha! to see a live preview of the design.

 ## Demo